Tampa Bay Rays at Oakland A's game preview

-Preview: Charlie Morton starts series opener in Oakland as Rays try to break out of slump
+Preview: Rays try to pull out of 4-game slide as series in Oakland continues

 TV: FOX Sports Sun